 - Most likely working with a student from a widening participation background.
 This scheme is a great way of providing valuable work experience for students from underrepresented backgrounds.

-We want each micro-placement to consist of a project outside of students' main degree disciplines, in which the student will gain experience to really shape their employability skills, boost their confidence and enhance their career exploration of the world of work in other industries that will allow them to expand their horizons outside their usual career paths.
+We want each Micro-Placement to consist of a project outside of students' main degree disciplines, in which the student will gain experience to really shape their employability skills, boost their confidence and enhance their career exploration of the world of work in other industries that will allow them to expand their horizons outside their usual career paths.

 We do require all the organisations participating in the programme to cover travel expenses (where appropriate) and either provide lunch or cover the costs of lunch.
 Large companies (250 or more employees) are required by law to pay the National Minimum Wage.
-For SMEs and Charities, we encourage payment of the national minimum mage.
+For SMEs and Charities, we encourage payment of the National Minimum Wage.

 A project should be the focus of each Micro-Placement.
 We encourage projects which are: